lsst-dm/dmtn-156/index.rst

     partitioning of the data,
   - partitioning and clustering of on-disk data can be utilized to minimize the number of I/O requests when reading the data,
-  - all new data is stored in RAM (and fast commit log) making write operations extremely fast,
+  - all new data is stored in RAM (and a fast commit log) making write operations extremely fast,
-  - configurable replication and data consistency supports range of trade-offs between performance and data consistency.
+  - configurable replication and data consistency supports a range of trade-offs between performance and data consistency.

-These Cassandra features seem to be a close match for the requirements of the APDB system, and to validate that it can deliver necessary performance we implemented series of tests using small-scale Cassandra cluster.
+These Cassandra features seem to be a close match for the requirements of the APDB system, and to validate that it can deliver necessary performance we implemented series of tests using a small-scale Cassandra cluster.

 Hardware
 ========

-It was clear before we started this round of experiments that we need a reasonably large cluster to obtain a meaningful performance numbers.
-While Cassandra can run on a single node it is clearly not an optimal setup for the scale of the problem, and some features such as replication cannot be even used with a single node cluster.
-For reliable consistency Cassandra should use replication factor three which needs at least three-node cluster, though this is not going to be optimal for performance because each node has a full set of data.
+It was clear before we started this round of experiments that we need a reasonably large cluster to obtain meaningful performance numbers.
+While Cassandra can run on a single node, it is clearly not an optimal setup for the scale of the problem; some features such as replication cannot be even used with a single node cluster.
+For reliable consistency Cassandra should use a replication factor three, which needs at least three-node cluster, though this is not optimal for performance because each node has a full set of data.

-As we did not have dedicated server hardware for APDB test we had to borrow three machines from PDAC QServ cluster:
+As we did not have dedicated server hardware for APDB testing, we had to borrow three machines from the PDAC QServ cluster:

-  - one machine from existing QServ cluster used initially as QServ czar node with full name lsst-qserv-master02 (using short name master02 below),
+  - one machine from the existing QServ cluster used initially as QServ czar node with full name lsst-qserv-master02 (using short name master02 below),
-  - two new identical machines purposed for QServ cluster purchased in 2019.
+  - two new identical machines purposed for a newer QServ cluster purchased in 2019.

 Here is the summary table with the most important specs: